-The NCDA&CS Emergency Programs Division's mission is to reduce the vulnerability to or the impact from, any disaster, disease or terrorist attack on the agriculture community of North Carolina.
-The Division serves in a leadership capacity within the Department and works closely with local communities to support agrosecurity, agricultural emergency preparedness and response.
-The Emergency Programs Division establishes public-private partnerships between vital government agencies, industry, and volunteers to carry out this mission.
+The NCDA&CS Emergency Programs Division’s mission is to reduce the vulnerability to or the impact from, any disaster, disease or terrorist attack on the agriculture community of North Carolina.
+The Division serves in a leadership capacity within the Department and works closely with local communities to support agrosecurity, agricultural emergency preparedness and recovery, and rapid response technology efforts.
+The division establishes public-private partnerships between vital government agencies, industry, and volunteers to carry out this mission.

 - Preserve the ability of the NC agriculture community to produce stable supplies of food and other agricultural products.

 - Diagnose and investigate infectious animal and livestock diseases, intentional plant pest introductions, unauthorized biological control agent releases, and environmental health problems and health hazards in the NC agriculture community.

 - Provide the full resources of the North Carolina Department of Agriculture & Consumer Services to support the State of North Carolina in any emergency situation.

 - Reduce the vulnerability of the staff, vital assets, services and operations of the North Carolina Department of Agriculture & Consumer Services.

 - Reduce the vulnerability of state animal, livestock, plant, crop, and other beneficial organism populations from the effect of a Multi-Hazard emergency event.

 - Support the partners and customers of the North Carolina Department of Agriculture & Consumer Services in reducing their vulnerability to and recovery from the effects of a Multi-Hazard emergency event.

 - Inform, educate and empower people to respond to specific agricultural community issues pertaining to a threatened or actual Multi-Hazard emergency event.